 For many folks, we’re just now getting to what they might consider the bare minimum for moose.
-The .300 WM has firmly established itself as a fine cartridge for moose (and anything else on this continent).
-I would wager that for folks living in the more populated areas of Alaska, this might even beat the ’06 in actual field use.
+The .300 WM has firmly established itself as a fine cartridge for moose (and anything else on the North American continent).
+I would wager that for folks living in the more populated areas of Alaska, this might even beat the .30/06 and .243 in actual field use.
 To get the most of it, I’d recommend using 190-grain or heavier bullets.
-Below that, you aren’t gaining much over the .30-06.
-The last moose I took fell to a single shot from a .300 WM at 400 yards, which is good enough for me.
+Below that, you aren’t gaining much over the .30-06, and cartridges like the 6.8 Western and 6.5 PRC maintain more energy beyond 400-500 yards.

 .338 Winchester Magnum

-I personally find the .338 to be a bit of an “in-between” cartridge, that can’t make up its mind whether it wants to be a “normal” rifle, or a real heavy hitter.
-I can’t argue that it hasn’t found use in abundance as an all-around Alaskan rifle, but I feel it’s overkill for many things, and not quite in the ballpark of other preferable brown-bear stoppers.
-For moose, however, it does a fantastic job, and it does that job year after year.
-As far as magnums go, you’ll also typically find no shortage of .338 WM ammo in any sporting goods store on the edge of moose country.
+I personally find the .338 Win.
+Mag. to be a bit of an “in-between” cartridge that can’t make up its mind whether it wants to be a “normal” rifle, or a real heavy hitter.
+I can’t argue that it’s not a popular all-around Alaskan rifle, but I feel it’s overkill for some game, but doesn’t quite carry the authority that big magnums (.375 and up) do.
+For moose, however, it does a great job, and it does that job year after year.

 The 7mm is another American staple cartridge.
-It’s been around a long time, and everyone knows about it.
+It’s been around a long time and carries some station with just about everyone.
 As with many of these classic cartridges, that means they’ve proven themselves.
-There are several great cartridges offered in 7mm (and some of those will out-perform the Rem.
-Mag.), ammo is everywhere, and if my father-in-law’s old 7mm named “Thumpy” could talk, it could tell about more moose put on the meat pole than most people could fathom.
+There are several great cartridges offered in 7mm, and new ones like the 7 PRC are incrementally moving the ball forward, but the seven mag can still hold its own.
+In normal times ammo is everywhere, but like others, it’s still relatively scarce right now.
+This cartridge is no longer a flashy new magnum, but it will still cut gravy.
+If my father-in-law’s old 7mm named “Thumpy” could talk, it would tell of more moose put on the meat pole than most people could fathom.